 how to get to barbuda

 SVG operate Antigua Barbuda Montserrat Air (ABM) who are currently one of the carriers to Barbuda.
-Changes to their flight schedules are made almost every day and often without notice.You can book online or try their number (268) 562-7183 (Antigua) and (268) 562-8089 (Barbuda) bearing in mind that they may be on the ground with a plane and not in their office.
+Changes to their flight schedules are made almost every day and often without notice.You can send them an e mail online or try their number (+268) 562-7183 (Antigua) and (+268) 562-8089 (Barbuda) bearing in mind that they may be on the ground with a plane and not in their office.

 The ticket price is now EC$175 one way - approximately US$65.
 Please re-confirm your flight with the airport before the day - and be advised that if you are late checking in they will give away your seat.
 They also cancel and alter flights without warning or compensation so leave a local contact number and they might let you know.
 The plane will be a small 7 seater so luggage space is restricted and everything (including you) will be weighed.
 The allowance is 1 hand baggage not exceeding 10lbs and one checked-in baggage not exceeding 50lbs.
 Additional or overweight bags will be charged and may be delayed overnight until a flight is able to carry them.
 If you have very heavy luggage the ferry may be able to assist with this for a small charge, or it will have to go on one of the cargo boats, see below for info on both.
 The flight takes about fifteen minutes, and if all the above goes well, it can be a great service.
 The airport is in the village so it is a short walk to the centre of Codrington.

-Barbuda Airways - since the election there were rumours of a new and much cheaper airline for Barbuda with fares at half the above price.
-It existed purely for the transport of Antiguans to our Caribana over one long weekend and hasn't been heard of or seen since.
+Barbuda Airways - since the election there have been rumours of a new and much cheaper airline for Barbuda with fares at half the above price.
+Hmmm...

 with cargo freight